 For those still unfamiliar with the odd sounding acronym EWSC, it stands for Energy and Water Secure Communities, which is a programme that (of course) focuses on water and energy security, particularly for poor communities.
 The aim is to achieve improved livelihoods through the lens of energy and water security.

-Learning from their Demonstration Sites project in 2010, Project 90 decided to embark on a deeper process of engagement with the beneficiary communities.
+Learning from their Demonstration Sites project in 2010, Project 90 by 2030 decided to embark on a deeper process of engagement with the beneficiary communities.
 They would like to ensure that there is a deep enough engagement at the start so that energy and water changes made fit actual needs, and continue to be used in the longer-term.

 So how do they do this?
 They have drawn on many research and engagement methodologies and philosophies, including participatory research and asset-based engagement.
 Using the wisdom out there along with their own insights and collective experience, they are pioneering an approach called Participatory Community Engagement (PCE) with a specific emphasis on the participatory elements that ensure long term uptake of energy & water technology changes.